-Best time to volunteer in Cambodia
+Best time to visit in Cambodia

-But there are lots of other reasons to volunteer at different times of the year too.
+But there are lots of other reasons to visit at different times of the year too.
 We know that Globalteer volunteers all have busy lives and need to juggle work and studies.
 Many of you have to plan around university holidays or when you can take a break from work.

 Well we thought we’d give you a low down on what’s happening throughout the year in Cambodia to try and help you with your planning.
 After all, you all have enough other things to busy yourself with while planning your life-changing trip!